Climate and Average Weather Year Round in Guelph Canada

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Guelph experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 6.2 months, from October 27 to May 2, with average wind speeds of more than 10.9 miles per hour.
-The windiest day of the year is January 12, with an average hourly wind speed of 13.6 miles per hour.
+The windiest month of the year in Guelph is January, with an average hourly wind speed of 13.5 miles per hour.

 The calmer time of year lasts for 5.8 months, from May 2 to October 27.
-The calmest day of the year is August 4, with an average hourly wind speed of 8.3 miles per hour.
+The calmest month of the year in Guelph is August, with an average hourly wind speed of 8.4 miles per hour.

 The predominant average hourly wind direction in Guelph is from the west throughout the year.

 Wind Direction in Guelph

 Guelph is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.